Skip to content

 Resource Spotlight: World Hepatitis Day – July 28

 The World Health Organization (WHO) designated July 28th as World Hepatitis Day.
 This date was chosen to honor the birthday of Dr. Baruch Blumberg who discovered hepatitis B and is one of the developers of the first hepatitis B vaccine.
 The campaign for 2022 is Bringing Hepatitis Care Closer to Communities.
 Their goal is to eliminate hepatitis by 2030 and educating the public is an important step in helping to reach this goal.
 They encourage testing babies, teens, and adults for hepatitis to treat those afflicted and promote educating global communities on preventive measures for the various forms of hepatitis.
 Currently, there is an outbreak of acute hepatitis among children that worries global health officials because the cause is not known.
 While health officials are still working to discover the cause of this recent outbreak, there are steps pregnant women can take to help ensure that their babies don’t get hepatitis B, as mentioned in the WHO’s calls to action.
+Hepatitis is inflammation of the liver that can be caused by medical conditions, medications, alcohol use, or viruses.
+Hepatitis A, B, and C are the three most common types of viral hepatitis.
+This disease can cause damage to the liver and in some cases is fatal.

 UW Resources